-Known as America's most popular nude beach, Black's Beach is located just a few blocks away from the University of California San Diego in La Jolla, California, which is just north of San Diego.
+San Diego County has only one beach that is frequently used for nude recreation.
+Known as America's most popular nude beach, Black's Beach is just a few blocks away from the University of California San Diego in La Jolla, California, which is just north of San Diego.
 However, access to the nude portion of the beach is tricky as there are only two ways down the bluffs of the Torrey Pines to the sandy shoreline: one with steep stairs and another footpath carved into the hillside.

 Nude Sunbathing at Black's Beach